 4. How Much Does a SWH System Cost?

 The cost of your solar water heating system will primarily depend on the size of your property or on the number of people living there.
 This will determine the size of the appliance needed to cover your heat requirements.

 Moreover, as we have previously mentioned, there are different types of solar water heater systems and there are also different qualities.
 Also, the price will vary depending on how easy it is to integrate the solar thermal installation to your existing system.
 All of this will affect the overall price of your system.

 However, just to get an idea, a solar water heater system is likely to cost between £3,900-£5,000, plus other attached costs such as installation and insurance.
 The good thing is, that there are some governmental incentives that will reduce the payback period of your initial investment.
 When assessing the cost of your system, you should remember to consider this issue.
 The Renewable Heat Incentive (RHI) is one example of incentive that will give you money if you generate your own heat (with green sources of energy).

 5. How To Choose My Solar Water Heating Supplier?

 Like every other big investment, investing in solar thermal requires a bit of research if you want to make a well-informed purchase.
 Depending on your location, you will have different suppliers.
 Moreover, you should consider your budget, the size of the house and the type of system that you would like.

-If this sounds a bit of a hassle, you can try the easy path and request your quote in GreenMatch.co.uk.
-Here you should fill in your contact information and your requirements, and wait to be contacted by up to 5 suppliers with their respective offers.
+If this sounds a bit of a hassle, you can try the easy path and request your quote on GreenMatch.co.uk.
+Here you should fill in your contact information and your requirements, and wait to be contacted by up to 4 suppliers with their respective offers.
 You are then free to choose the one you prefer.
-Requesting your quote is free!
+Requesting your quote is free and non-binding!